BritishPandaChick/codeacademy-dragon-slayer/README.md

-# Codeacademy Dragon Slayer Game
+# Codecademy Dragon Slayer Game
-Dragon slayer game from Codeacademy JavaScript section.
-Made with HTML and JavaScript.
+Dragon slayer game from Codecademy JavaScript section.

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.

 ## Contributing
-This repository is based on starter code from Codeacademy.
+This repository is based on starter code from Codecademy.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
-* Codeacademy
+* Codecademy